Where and when are classes offered?

 Do I need to take the GRE or MAT– if so, where can I find more information?

-Students who completed their master’s degree at Saint Mary’s College are exempt from taking either exam.
-Others may choose the GRE General Test or Miller Analogies Test.
+All applicants are required to provide GRE General Test or Miller Analogies Test results.
 Go to www.ets.org for more information and to take the computer-based GRE General Exam or, for information on the MAT, to www.pearsonassessments.com.
 Check with the Chair of Ed.D.
-Admissions, Dr. Kathleen Taylor (firstname.lastname@example.org) about test deadlines for June admission.
+Admissions, Dr. Kathleen Taylor ([email protected]) about test deadlines for June admission.

 Who are the faculty in the Ed.D. program?